Tetrapod

+Limbs evolved prior to terrestrial locomotion, but by the start of the Carboniferous Period, 360 million years ago, a few stem-tetrapods were experimenting with a semiaquatic lifestyle to exploit food and shelter on land.
+The first crown-tetrapods (those descended from the last common ancestors of extant tetrapods) appeared by the Tournaisian age of the Early Carboniferous.

 The specific aquatic ancestors of the tetrapods and the process by which they colonized Earth's land after emerging from water remains unclear.
-The transition from a body plan for gill-based aquatic respiration and tail-propelled locomotion to one that enables the animal to survive out of water and move around on land is one of the most profound evolutionary changes known.
+The transition from a body plan for gill-based aquatic respiration and tail-propelled aquatic locomotion to one that enables the animal to survive out of water and move around on land is one of the most profound evolutionary changes known.
 Tetrapods have numerous anatomical and physiological features that are distinct from their aquatic fish ancestors.
 These include distinct head and neck structures for feeding and movements, appendicular skeletons (shoulder and pelvic girdles in particular) for weight bearing and locomotion, more versatile eyes for seeing, middle ears for hearing, and more efficient heart and lungs for oxygen circulation and exchange outside water.

-The first tetrapods (stem) or "fishapods" were primarily aquatic.
-Modern amphibians, which evolved from earlier groups, are generally semiaquatic; the first stages of their lives are as waterborne eggs and fish-like larvae known as tadpoles, and later undergo metamorphosis to grow limbs and become partly terrestrial and partly aquatic.
-However, most tetrapod species today are amniotes, most of which are terrestrial tetrapods whose branch evolved from earlier tetrapods early in the Late Carboniferous.
-The key innovation in amniotes over amphibians is the amnion, which enables the eggs to retain their aqueous contents on land, rather than needing to stay in water.
-(Some amniotes later evolved internal fertilization, although many aquatic species outside the tetrapod tree had evolved such before the tetrapods appeared, e.g. Materpiscis.)
+Stem-tetrapods and "fish-a-pods" were primarily aquatic.
+Modern amphibians are generally semiaquatic; the first stages of their lives are as waterborne eggs and fish-like larvae with gills known as tadpoles, and later undergo metamorphosis to grow limbs and lungs and become partly terrestrial and partly aquatic.
+However, most tetrapod species today are amniotes, a group of mostly terrestrial tetrapods that evolved early in the Late Carboniferous.
+The key amniote innovation is the amnion, which enables the eggs to retain their aqueous contents on land.
 Some tetrapods, such as snakes and caecilians, have lost some or all of their limbs through further speciation and evolution; some have only concealed vestigial bones as a remnant of the limbs of their distant ancestors.
-Others returned to being amphibious or otherwise living partially or fully aquatic lives, the first during the Carboniferous period, others as recently as the Cenozoic.
+Others returned to being amphibious or otherwise living partially or fully aquatic lives, the first during the Carboniferous period, while others, such as whales, as recently as the Cenozoic.

-One group of amniotes diverged into the reptiles, which includes lepidosaurs, dinosaurs (which includes birds), crocodilians, turtles, and extinct relatives; while another group of amniotes diverged into the mammals and their extinct relatives.
-Amniotes include the tetrapods that further evolved for flight—such as birds from among the dinosaurs, pterosaurs from the archosaurs, and bats from among the mammals.
+Amniotes diverged into two branches: one, sauropsids, includes the reptiles: lepidosaurs (lizards, snakes, and the tuatara), archosaurs (crocodilians and dinosaurs, of which birds are a subset), turtles, and various other extinct forms.
+The other branch, synapsids, include mammals and their extinct relatives.

+Amniotes include the only animals apart from insects that further evolved powered flight: the extinct pterosaurs and extant birds and bats.